joehannis/joehannis/README.md

 ## Education

 #### Makers Academy (April 2023 to August 2023)
-- Proficient in Ruby and SQL
+- Proficient in React, Javascript, Ruby, HTML, CSS, MongoDB and SQL
 - Using TDD and agile practices
 - Focus on paired programming and team work